zhangir-azerbayev/lean-chat-vscode/README.md

 # Lean chat

-Chat with OpenAI Codex to generate definitions for you!
+Chat with OpenAI Codex to generate formal theorem statements in Lean for you!

 Open the chat window with the "Open chat" command.

-## Development

-To develop the extension, first run `npm i` to install dependencies.

-Then to debug, open this project in vscode and run the "Launch Extension" configuration.